khairul-01/event-management/questions_and_answers.md

 #### Answer: B ?

-<i>Write your explanation here</i>
-When the function is called, no argument is passed. so name variable didn't get value. so name is undefined.
+<i>When the function is called, no argument is passed. so name variable didn't get value. so name is undefined.</i>

 </p>
 </details>